hyperledger-labs/business-partner-agent/charts/bpa/README.md

 In the future we plan to have bpa image publically available, e.g. on docker hub.
 Currently you have to build it on your own and make it available in a registry (one that is reachable by your kubernetes cluster, e.g. docker hub).

-Build your image by executing the docker build command and push it to you registry.
+Build your image by executing the docker build command and push it to your registry.

 ```s
 docker login --username=yourusername --password=yourpassword